Milwaukee Bucks re-sign reserve forward Jordan Nwora

 MILWAUKEE (AP) — The Milwaukee Bucks have re-signed forward Jordan Nwora.
-Bucks general manager Jon Horst said Sunday that the team was working out the final details of a deal with the restricted free agent.
-The signing was made official Monday.
+Bucks general manager Jon Horst says the team is working out the final details of a deal with the restricted free agent.
 The 24-year-old Nwora played 62 games last season and made 13 starts.
-He averaged 7.9 points, 3.6 rebounds, 1 assist and 19.1 minutes.
-He shot 40.3% from the floor and 34.8% from 3-point range.
-The Bucks selected Nwora out of Louisville with the 45th overall pick in the 2020 draft.
+He averaged 7.9 points, 3.6 rebounds, 1 assist and 19.1 minutes, and shot 40.3% from the floor and 34.8% from 3-point range.
+The Bucks selected Nwora out of Louisville with the 45th overall pick of the 2020 draft.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.